‘A sleek and stylish lightweight pram that manoeuvres well, folds extremely easily and can be carried with one hand - even whilst holding your baby.'

 While Floss found the stroller comfortable to push around, she thought that it wouldn’t suit being off-road. ‘[There’s] not much suspension so I think it would be bumpy.
 I don't think I'd put Josie in it off-road until she was big enough to sit up as I would worry there would be too much movement,’ she said.

 This stroller comes with a reclinable seat, which Floss found especially useful as the mum of a new baby.
 ‘It is also really easy to adjust the seat from lying back to sitting up,’ she says.
 There’s also a decent-sized basket that would definitely fit a pack of nappies in, which is my test for shopping!
 Also, it's easy to access the basket with the seat reclined compared to a pram with a traditional bassinet.’

 At around £220, this is a pricey travel stroller.
 But Floss flags that it has longevity and flexibility, as well as some clever innovations.
 ‘It’s suitable from birth to four years and would make a good family pushchair for days out, rotating between carrying / pushing and walking for children of different ages,' she says.
 Floss also thinks it's a good buy for someone who is considering primarily carrying their baby, but wants the option of pushing them too, without spending large amounts of money on a traditional bassinet pram or travel system.
 ‘At £200 plus, it isn't really a budget buy but it would be particularly good for people looking to combine wearing their baby with occasional buggy usage.’

-You might also like our other baby product reviews, whether you’re you’re getting ready for a new arrival or shopping around for a particular item of baby gear.
+You might also like our other baby product reviews (opens in new tab), whether you're you're getting ready for a new arrival or shopping around for a particular item of baby gear.